lguzzon-scratchbook/gdb/docs/GenosDB-Distributed-Trust-Model.md

 ## Incorporating Superadmins: Resolving the Trust Paradox
 - Superadmins are statically defined in the initial configuration (`sm: { superAdmins: [...] }`).
-- The SSM first checks the static superadmin list before consulting the distributed database.
+- The SM first checks the static superadmin list before consulting the distributed database.
 - This ensures a secure and verifiable chain of trust.

 ## Eventual Consistency and Security Prioritization